aramboyajyan/todo-model/README.md

 # TODO Model

 This is a brief set of instructions on how to manage your own `TODO` file using just a text editor.
+Guidelines are very very simple; after trying pretty much any other productivity tool from Trello to Evernote, this is what I keep coming back to.
+I recommend using it in a basic editor, such as Sublime Text, Vim, Gedit or Notepad++.
+Avoid regular Notepad on Windows, because it has a very limited "Undo" memory.
+Monospace font helps with readability.

 ## Symbols